mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you give but little when you give of your possessions. it is when you give of yourself that you truly give.*
+> *i wake at dawn with a winged heart and give thanks for another day of loving.*

 </div>
 <!-- quote-end -->